United States men's national soccer team: 2020s

 On September 10, 2024, Todd Boehly and the USMNT's delegates agreed to an undisclosed exit fee for former Chelsea manager Mauricio Pochettino, and Pochettino would subsequently be announced as the new head coach of the United States, replacing Berhalter.
 In March 2025 the U.S. lost to Panama 0–1 in stoppage time, marking the first time they've been eliminated from a CONCACAF Nations League title.
+At the 2025 CONCACAF Gold Cup, a newer inexperienced squad was called up rather than its regular starters due to club commitments or fatigue.
+The squad ultimately made it to the final, controversially losing to Mexico 2–1 despite handball shouts.